 In 2016, Freman College achieved a Progress 8 score of 0.53, putting it in the top 5% of schools nationally.

 The DfE offers a website for school performance that can be accessed here: Compare school performance

 Freman College performed exceptionally against all the national measures.

 Schools get a score based on how well pupils have performed in up to 8 qualifications, which include English, maths, 3 English Baccalaureate qualifications including sciences, computer science, history, geography and languages, and 3 other additional approved qualifications.

 Freman College scored 57.6 points against a national average of 48.5 points.

 Students achieving Grade C or better in English and Maths GCSEs

 Pupils achieving the English Baccalaureate

 The English Baccalaureate is not a test or qualification; it is a measure used to provide information about a particular range of qualifications.
-A pupil is considered to have ‘achieved’ the English Baccalaureate if they got a grade C or better in the following subjects: English, maths, sciences, a language and either history or geography.
+A pupil is considered to have ‘achieved’ a standard pass in the the English Baccalaureate if they got a grade 4 or better in the following subjects: English, maths, sciences, a language and either history or geography.

 At Freman College 40% of students achieved this.
 (Nationally, in 2017, the figure was 23.5%).